hbedros/data622-assignment4/research-paper.md

 ### Implementation Details

-Our analysis involved implementation of various machine learning techniques.
+Our analysis involved the implementation of various machine learning techniques.
 Here's how we approached each phase:

 #### Data Processing Pipeline
 We created a robust preprocessing pipeline using scikit-learn: